Wall Panelling Cost

 How Much Does Wall Panelling Cost?

-The cost of installing wall panelling may also be determined by what materials they’re made from.
-MDF wall panels tend to be the cheapest option, with panels costing from £15 per square metre.
-Whereas, wood panelling costs anywhere between £20 and £80 per square metre.
+The cost of installing wall panelling heavily depends on what materials they're made from.
+MDF wall panels tend to be the cheapest option, with panels costing from £15 per square metre (supply only).

-Pine tends to be the cheaper option and oak the most expensive.
-Plus, wall panels can come in kits or be custom-made.
+Wall panels come in kits or can be custom-made.
 Kit versions take less time to fit but can cost more per square metre to buy.

-Unless you’re installing your panelling as a DIY project, you’re likely to need the help of a carpenter or joiner and a decorator.
-The average day rate for a joiner or carpenter is £210 and £175 for a painter.
+Unless you're installing your panelling as a DIY project (not usually recommended as it is a complex job), you'll need to hire a carpenter or joiner and a decorator.
+The average labour cost to install wall panelling is £210 per day for a joiner or carpenter and £175 for a painter.
+Complex designs, staircases, or slat panels will increase labour time and the overall cost to panel a wall further.

 How much does it cost to have wall panelling and coving installed in a regular-sized living room?